 I immediately ran into problems with contacts who had moved jobs.
 In some cases I would have preferred to select the newer of the duplicate entries and delete the other rather than merge entries.
 This may be possible, but it wasn’t obvious.

 In the end I had to click the merge button to put all the data in one place, then go back and edit the entry.
-The process isn’t well designed and it isn’t entirely clear what is going on and what results you get from clicking various options.
+The process isn’t well designed and it’s not entirely clear what is going on and what results you get from clicking various options.
 You may find this a useful approach.
 I don’t see much advantage in it.

 Plaxo Basic just about worth the effort, maybe

 It doesn’t come close to Microsoft Outlook 2010.
-You may find Plaxo Basic worth the effort, but Plaxo is not the not the uber-address book I’m looking for.
+You may find Plaxo Basic worth the effort, but it’s not the not the uber-address book.

-Plaxo offers two premium options, which may be more valuable to you.
+Plaxo offers two premium options, which may have more value.

 Going on my experience with Plaxo Basic, I doubt it delivers on its promises.
-US$80 a year is a lot of money for a tool which may or may not work.
+At US$80 a year, it’s a lot of money for a tool which may or may not work.
 I suspect I wouldn’t use it in practice.

 Plaxo Platinum Sync – automatically connects the address book to smartphones, although not yet Android phones , for US$60 a year.

 Finally, I don’t trust a marketing department which represents US$59.99 as ‘less than $5 a month”.
 The sly dishonesty in this message makes me wonder what else is amiss in the Plaxo offering.
-The company had a dodgy reputation in the past – maybe Plaxo is still flaky?
+The company had a dodgy reputation in the past – maybe it’s still flaky?